-A major goal of microPublication Biology is to accelerate scientific discovery through placing all technically sound research results into the public domain, through peer reviewed publication and integration with other biomedical information via authoritative databases.
-This goal also provides researchers with credit for their findings, through microPublications citations and indexing.
+A major goal of microPublication Biology is to accelerate scientific discovery by making all technically sound research results freely open to the public through peer-reviewed publications and accompanying integration with other biomedical information via authoritative databases.
+This goal also provides researchers with credit for their findings through microPublication citations and indexing.

 General types of results suitable for microPublication: